 Some may carry a small balance to demonstrate that they are using the credit they have been given.
 Though none of the major credit bureaus say this is necessary or helpful, some consumers theorize that this demonstrates that you’re actually using (and paying off) your credit line each month.

 The key here is to know when your credit card issuer reports your account information to the credit bureaus.
 In many cases, that will be at the end of your billing cycle.
 Your balance on that day will be what’s reported to the bureaus, and it will be factored into your credit utilization.
 So, in theory, you could keep a small balance on that date and then pay it off the next day to show some account activity and avoid interest charges.

 However, I am not a fan of chasing the perfect credit score, and trying to keep a small balance for credit score benefits may be more trouble than it will ultimately be worth.

 When carrying a balance hurts your score

-One reason not to carry a balance is that you are likely to incur interest charges.
-But there are low interest credit cards and even 0 percent introductory APR credit cards.
-These are most often for a specific period of time, typically 12-15 months.
+One reason not to carry a balance is that you will likely incur interest charges.
+But there are low-interest credit cards and even 0 percent introductory APR credit cards.
+These are most often for a specific period of time, typically 12 to 15 months.
 Carrying a balance on a card like this may make financial sense, but it also comes with increased risk.

-For example, as long as life is treating you well, there’s no problem.
-If you lose your job, get sick or have any one of a number of reversals of fortune—that can be a big problem.
+For example, as long as life treats you well, there’s no problem.
+If you lose your job, get sick or have any one of a number of reversals of fortune — that can be a big problem.
 You may be stuck with a large balance you can’t pay and end up making late payments, which hurts your score.